 Who can assist me with move-in?

 We know family and friends may be assisting on move-in day.
-Please plan for a maximum of two (2) guests, properly wearing face masks over their nose and mouth, to assist with move-in and move-out.
+Please plan for a maximum of three (3) guests, properly wearing face masks over their nose and mouth, to assist with move-in and move-out.
 The guest restriction will be suspended for the time you are moving in.
 Due to extreme caution, we ask that our two-night attendees do not invite guests to help them move-in.

 Do I need to quarantine if I have traveled prior to move-in?